 So the owner of the parlor took matters into their own hands.
-They set up a camera in their shop that looked out onto the bike lane, and connected it to website called….you guessed it: “Look at the A**hole in the Bike Lane”.
+They set up a camera in their shop that looked out onto the bike lane, and connected it to a website called….you guessed it: “Look at the A**hole in the Bike Lane”.
 They soon began inviting cyclists from all over the country who noticed things like this in their areas to submit photos and videos to their site.
-You should too, if you see some idiot in the bike lane in a SUV.
+You should too, if you see some idiot in the bike lane in an SUV.

 2 – Start a bike lane police force

 This is something you can do if you have plenty of spare time on your hands.
 You could start a police force in your neighborhood dedicated to fighting those who park, or drive, in the bike lane.
 Of course, this is nothing official.
 However, it does help greatly in reducing the number of people violating the rules in a city.

 A great example of this sort of force is the Los Supervicios, a gang of protectors in Mexico City who actively patrol the streets looking for trouble in the bike zone and fighting it hand in hand.
 This doesn’t mean that you have to get out your shuriken and your daggers and go ninja on the people parking in the lane.